sireliah/dragit/README.md

 - re-enable the Bluetooth

 ### Done
+- show easy to understand instruction on startup
 - show details about the host
 - choose directory
 - show version in the title bar